 How do I know if my wire is 12 or 14 gauge?

-In naked eyes, both look similar.
+With the naked eye, both look similar.
 A 12-gauge wire is a little thinner than a nickel, and a 14-gauge wire is slightly thicker than a dime.
 You should also check to see if the breaker for this circuit is 15-amp or 20-amp.
-For 20-amp circuits, 12-gauge or larger wire is needed.
+For 20-amp circuits, a 12-gauge or larger wire is needed.

 What is 14 gauge wire used for?